 The conclusion of this volunteer-led charrette design process will be a how-to manual that details the Passive Rowhouse Project’s processes and conclusions that designers, consultants, builders, and developers can use to help guide their own projects.
 This document will describe different wall, floor, roof assembly and mechanical system options, component continuity, thermal bridge mitigation, hygrothermal performance and thermal bridge mitigation for multiple budgets and aesthetic goals (i.e. contemporary or historic).

 If interested in volunteering with the Passive House project - please contact Shannon Pendleton at firstname.lastname@example.org.

-The Living Building Challenge (LBC) Community has sought to assess the feasibility of applying deep green building practices to affordable infill housing in Philadelphia.
-With input from Community Ventures, the LBC Community wanted to answer the question, "Can we build regenerative, resourceful, inspiring, healthy, net-positive water, and energy efficient rowhouses that are also affordable, and can we produce a best-strategies manual for anyone who would like to design and build Living affordable housing?"
+The Living Future (LF) Community has sought to assess the feasibility of applying deep green building practices to affordable infill housing in Philadelphia.
+With input from Community Ventures, the LF Community wanted to answer the question, "Can we build regenerative, resourceful, inspiring, healthy, net-positive water, and energy efficient rowhouses that are also affordable, and can we produce a best-strategies manual for anyone who would like to design and build Living affordable housing?"

-Following a proven rhythm, the LBC Community met for monthly charrettes and workshops to engage with the design community and project stakeholders, for hands-on learning about all 20 Petal Imperatives.
+Following a proven rhythm, the LF Community met for monthly charrettes and workshops to engage with the design community and project stakeholders, for hands-on learning about all 20 Petal Imperatives.
 Topics included:

 Volunteers are needed!
 If interested in helping with graphic design and research, please contact Nina Dudas.